I have been waiting for this day to come.

 Hearing this for the first time had a big impact on me.
 Technology has moved so fast in recent years that many of the saints that lived even just 50 years ago seemed to have existed in a completely different society than us.
 Fortunately the date of Carlo’s death (2006) was recent enough to bypass this effect for the most part.

-The fact that this soon-to-be-saint had such a life really helps communicate to the latest generation that they are most definitely eligible to be saints.
+The fact that this soon-to-be-canonized had such a life really helps communicate to the latest generation that they are most definitely eligible to be saints.
 Times have changed but God’s call to holiness has not.
 If you are a Millennial or Gen-Z who loves YouTube and plays video games every day, you are called to sainthood just as much as your grandfather who doesn’t know what a “Facebook” is.

 Blessed Carlo Acutis, pray for us!